You’ll need to install and deploy the following components for distributed tracing:

-As a secondary option, you may consider using the Jaeger Collector if you experience issues with the OpenTelemetry Collector.
-See Installing the Logz.io Jaeger Collector for Distributed Tracing for the procedure to configure and deploy the Logz.io Jaeger collector.
+If you experience issues with the OpenTelemetry Collector, as a secondary option, you may also want to consider using the Logz.io Jaeger Collector.
+See Making the easy switch from your local Jaeger installation to Logz.io Distributed Tracing for the procedure to configure and deploy the Logz.io Jaeger collector.

 You can deploy an agent as a sidecar container or as a Host Daemon.
 Although deploying an agent is not absolutely required for the instrumentation libraries which support sending spans directly to the collector, an agent can help with load balancing and enriching spans with additional tags that are not available at the collector level.

 When deciding the best approach for your environment, consider the following factors:

 - Do you need to lower the number of open connections?
 Sending a high number of spans to the collector can create many open connections.
 The agent can help with load balancing and lowering the number of connections from your application itself.

 - Is there benefit in enriching the spans?
 The agent can enrich spans by adding tags that are not available at the collector level, such as region or pod name, which are often exposed at lower levels.

 To deploy a Jaeger agent in a Docker environment